About the programme

 Testimonial

-Anne Louise Winkler Pedersen, MSc student at Human Nutrition, University of Copenhagen
+Anne Winkler Pedersen, MSc student at Human Nutrition, University of Copenhagen

 Anne Louise did a professional bachelor in nutrition and health, and then applied for the programme in Human Nutrition.
 “The workload has definitely increased.
 But the programme is really good, so it doesn’t matter that I have to put a lot of work into it,” she says.